 5. Get the jiggles out

-So, prepare beforehand and help him get the jiggles out.
 Play a physical game at home before heading to the grocery store where you don’t want him to run around.
 Run with him around the block instead of only telling him to stop running away.
+Or turn it into a game and play “Red Light, Green Light” or “Simon Says” to get him to stop when you tell him to.

-And it doesn’t always feel good to be strapped into a stroller or car seat for long.
-This might explain why he’s ready to bolt the minute you undo the stroller straps—he’s been cooped up too long.
-If need be, arrive earlier at your destination so you can have him hop around near the door before going inside.
+This might explain why he’s ready to bolt the minute you undo the stroller straps—he’s been cooped up too long (not to mention the thrill of arriving at your destination).
+If need be, arrive earlier and give yourself extra time so you can have him hop around near the door before going inside.

 6. Prevent your toddler running away